CertusGroup/cerdo/docs/source/tlo_compliance.md

 ### Validate the Ontology...
 Again

-Before proceeding to data modeling, the ontologists and knowledge engineers should review the domain ontology for any errors or untested, unvalid aspects of the model.
+Before proceeding to data modeling, the ontologists and knowledge engineers should review the domain ontology for any errors or untested, invalid aspects of the model.
 This includes checking to make sure all aspects and issues with the domain model were answered, that the domain ontology is TLO-compliant, and that there are connections to data for all entities.
 Metadata and documentation should be update, code should be version controlled, and any tasks should be updated to ensure continued process improvement with this and other domain ontology.

 ## References